bzawad/mini_games/README.md

 Welcome to the Mini Games Collection!
 This repository contains a growing collection of fun, browser-based mini games.

+These are games I made with help from my kids.

 ## 🎯 Games

+### 💩 No Poop Allowed - Platform Fighter

+A hilarious platform fighter where you battle through a world of poop monsters!
+Clean up the mess with laser-shooting action and boss battles.

+**Features:**
+- 🎮 **Classic Platformer Action**: Run, jump, duck, and shoot your way through poop-filled levels
+- 👾 **Multiple Boss Battles**: Face off against unique bosses including Poo Fairy, Poop T-Shirt, and Unidentified Helper
+- 🔫 **Laser Combat**: Shoot lasers at poop monsters and dodge their attacks
+- 📖 **Story Mode**: Follow the tale of a man who must clean up his poopy mess
+- 🎯 **Progressive Difficulty**: Each level brings new challenges and stronger enemies
+- 💖 **Lives System**: 3 lives to complete your mission - don't let the monsters touch you!

+**How to Play:**
+1. Navigate to the `poop_game` folder and open `index.html` in your browser
+2. Use arrow keys to move (← → for left/right, ↑ to jump, ↓ to duck)
+3. Press spacebar or click mouse to shoot lasers at enemies
+4. Defeat all monsters and bosses to progress through levels
+5. Avoid getting touched by enemies or you'll lose a life!

+**The Story:**
+*"Once upon a time, a man pooped so much that he pooped out a poop planet full of poop monsters, and he needed to clean up his mess."*

 ### 🐼 Panda Playtime